 Logarithmic Income and Net Worth

-Now, there's a significant issue here – you lose almost 13% of the data since income or net worth of $0 (or negative) needs to be discarded.
-Let's accept that's an okay state and push onward.
+Now, there's a significant issue here – you lose data since income or net worth of $0 (or negative) needs to be discarded.
+Let's accept that's okay, and push onward.

 Using positive numbers and log base 10 numbers: